-When speaking recently to a combat sports interest group at the American College of Sports Medicine, I was asked a question that I probably would have answered differently if it had been asked of me one year earlier.
+As a co-team leader at the Australian Institute of Sports’ Combat Centre, which focuses on the development of elite martial art athletes, I was invited to speak at the American College of Sports Medicine by a combat sports interest group.
+There I was asked a question that I probably would have answered differently if it had been asked of me one year earlier.
 As I finished telling a story in which I related a hand-to-hand combat experience to an ongoing combat sports study we are undertaking at the AIS Combat Centre, I was asked, “Which martial art do you think is the best for dealing with a real combat encounter?”
 It made me pause for a moment… but before I tell you the answer I gave to the group, I want to share with you the information the helped inform my reply.
 I have learned a lot over the decades of being involved in the martial arts and have come to understand even more since my years as a soldier in war.

 One thing that I know as an absolute is that there are no absolutes.